 The determination to refer a student for an evaluation must always be made on a case-by-case basis and must be driven by data-based decisions.
 The referral process itself can be distilled into a basic framework as outlined below.

-A team of persons with knowledge of the student, instructional practices, and possible service options meets to discuss data collected and the implications of that data.
+A team of persons with knowledge of the student, instructional practices, and instructional options meets to discuss data collected, including data obtained during kindergarten and/or first grade screening, and the implications of that data.
 These individuals include, but are not limited to, the classroom teacher, administrator, dyslexia specialist, and/or interventionist.
 This team may also include the parents and/or a diagnostician familiar with testing and interpreting evaluation results.
 This team may have different names in different districts and/or campuses.
 For example, the team may be called a student success team, student support team, student intervention team, or even something else.
 In SBISD, this team is called the Student Support Committee (SSC).

-This team of knowledgeable persons is not an Admission, Review, and Dismissal (ARD) committee or a Section 504 committee, although many of these individuals may be on a future committee if the student is referred for an evaluation and qualifies for services and/or accommodations.
+Unless the student is already served under IDEA or Section 504, this team of knowledgeable persons is not an Admission, Review, and Dismissal (ARD) committee or a Section 504 committee, although many of these individuals may be on a future committee if the student is referred for an evaluation.

-If the team determines that the data does not give the members reason to suspect that a student has dyslexia, a related disorder, or other disability, the team may decide to provide the student with additional support in the classroom or through the RTI process.
+If the team determines that the data does not give the members reason to suspect that a student has dyslexia, a related disorder, or other disability, the team may decide to provide the student with additional support in the classroom or through the RTI/MTSS process.
+The student should continue to receive grade level, evidence-based core reading instruction.
+(Tier 1) and any other appropriate tiered interventions.
 However, the student is not referred for an evaluation at this time.

 The early identification of students with dyslexia along with corresponding early intervention programs for these students will have significant implications for their future academic success.
 In the book Straight Talk about Reading, Hall and Moats (1999) state the following: